AndrewMMickel/currency-exchanger/README.md

 *Clone root directory into a folder.

 *Open Git BASH terminal for that folder.
-In git BASH terminal for run the "npm install" command
+In git BASH terminal run `npm install`

 *Obtain an API Key from https://www.exchangerate-api.com/

 *create a .env file, then load your api key into a .env file using the name API_KEY.
 It should look like API_KEY = {Key goes here}

-*make sure that .env is called in .gitignore

 *run npm start to launch a live development server.